A Woman of Substance

 - On her wedding day

-- With her first child and her husband, mother, father and grandmother
+- With her first child, her mother and grandmother

 - As an amazing older lady.

 She was and will always be my greatest inspiration.
 She taught me to understand what it takes to live the life of a real woman.
 She was unbelievably strong, kind, courageous and loving.
 She was my best friend, my role model and she died too young because I still needed her.
 On April 12, 2006 she had breakfast with her friends at her seniors residence apartment building where she lived.
 She had just celebrated her 82nd birthday three weeks earlier and was telling them about a trip she was planning to take.
 When she failed to attend an activity later in the morning, the staff went to her apartment to find her laying on the floor.

 The staff called my sister to say that she had fell and an ambulance was on its way to take her to the hospital.
 My sister then called me and I left work right away.
 I was upset and started to wonder if she had possibly broken her hip.
 She never had any serious health problems so to think of her falling was worrisome.
 After only a few minutes of driving, tears filled my eyes and something told me she was dead.
 It was a very powerful thought and my heart started to pound.
 I tried to keep calm and reason with myself because I was driving, but I knew it was true.
 I started to speak to her saying "Mommy you are gone, I am so sorry."
 It was too crazy to believe but I knew without a doubt that she was now in heaven with Daddy and my two brothers.